Criminal Justice (CJ)

 Term Typically Offered: Occasionally Offered

-Description: Examination of legal policy and technical issues of computer and electronic crime.
-Class participation, writing, and oral presentations will be integral components of the course.
+Description: Examines legal policy and technical issues related to computer and electronic crime.

 For class offerings for a specific term, refer to the Schedule of Classes